François Rabelais: Use of language

 The French Renaissance was a time of linguistic contact and debate.
 The first book of French, rather than Latin, grammar was published in 1530, followed nine years later by the language's first dictionary.
 Spelling was far less codified.
-Rabelais, as an educated reader of the day, preferred etymological spelling, preserved clues to the lineage of words, to more phonetic spellings which wash those traces away.
+Rabelais, as an educated reader of the day, preferred etymological spelling—preserving clues to the lineage of words—to more phonetic spellings which wash those traces away.

 Rabelais' use of Latin, Greek, regional and dialectal terms, creative calquing, gloss, neologism and mis-translation was the fruit of the printing press having been invented less than a hundred years earlier.
 A doctor by trade, Rabelais was a prolific reader, who wrote a great deal about bodies and all they excrete or ingest.
 His fictional works are filled with multilingual, often sexual, puns, absurd creatures, bawdy songs and lists.
 Words and metaphors from Rabelais abound in modern French and some words have found their way into English, through Thomas Urquhart's unfinished 1693 translation, completed and considerably augmented by Peter Anthony Motteux by 1708.
+According to Radio-Canada, the novel Gargantua permanently added more than 800 words to the French language.